mdgolammafuz/Asset-Registry-with-Hyperledger-Fabric-2.3/README.md

 ```
 ![](assets/Screenshot100.png)

 * Now, we must make sure that fabric commands are in the `PATH`.
-The following commands adds it to the current session but we should add it to our `~/.bashrc` file as well for future use
+The following commands add it to the current session but we should add it to our `~/.bashrc` file as well for future use

 ```
 $ peer   # ensure it's there.
 If not, set the path